Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: CMB correlation with tracers of the gravitational potential

 \subsection{Methodology}

-We aim to study the ISW cross-correlation by estimating the best-fit amplitude of the CAPS to a given fiducial model (the one mentioned in Sect.~\ref{sec:data_sims}).
+We aim to study the ISW cross-correlation by estimating the best-fit amplitude of the ACPS for a given fiducial model (the one mentioned in Sect.~\ref{sec:data_sims}).
 This approach allows us to check the compatibility of the data with the ISW effect, and provides an estimate of the signal-to-noise ratio of the measured signal.
-This approach is complementary to an alternative approach, in which the signal is compared to the null hypothesis of no correlation between the CMB and the LSS.
-Using a Bayesian hypothesis test, we showed in~\cite{planck2013-p14} a clear evidence in favour of the alternative hypothesis as compared to the null one.
+This method is complementary to an alternative approach, in which the signal is compared to the null hypothesis of no correlation between the CMB and the LSS.
+Using a Bayesian hypothesis test, we showed in~\cite{planck2013-p14} clear evidence in favour of the alternative hypothesis as compared to the null one.

-Let us denote the expected CAPS of two maps ($x$ and $y$) by $\xi_\ell^{xy}$, where $\ell$ represents a given multipole, and we assume that the two signals are given in terms of a fluctuation field (i.e., with zero mean and dimensionless).
+Let us denote the expected ACPS of two maps ($x$ and $y$) by $\xi_\ell^{xy}$, where $\ell$ represents a given multipole, and we assume that the two signals are given in terms of a fluctuation field (i.e., with zero mean and dimensionless units).

-In our particular case, $x$ can be seen as the CMB signal, and $y$ accounts for one or more surveys.
-In other words, we can pursuit the estimation of the ISW amplitude by a single correlation of the CMB with a given survey, or with several surveys jointly.
+In our particular case, $x$ can be seen as the CMB signal, and $y$ represents for one or more surveys.
+In other words, we can pursue the estimation of the ISW amplitude by a single correlation of the CMB with a given survey, or with several surveys jointly.
 In this latter case, $\xi_\ell^{xy}$ is a vector of $\ell_\mathrm{max}$ components, where the first $\ell_{\mathrm{max}_1}$ components correspond to the CMB cross-correlation with the first survey, the next $\ell_{\mathrm{max}_2}$ components correspond to the correlation with the second survey, and so on.
 Obviously, when $x \equiv y$, $\xi_\ell^{xy}$ represents an auto-correlation.

-The full description of $\xi_\ell^{xy}$ and its covariance $\mathbf{C}_{\xi^{xy}}$, in terms of the theoretical model and the specific sky coverage, is given in~\cite{planck2013-p14}.
-Since the CAPS is a very fast estimator, in particular for the \nside = 64 resolution parameter, it is also possible to determine these quantities from the coherent simulations described in Sect.~\ref{sec:data_sims}: we use 10\,000 out of the 11\,000 performed simulations to estimate both the expected signal ($\xi_\ell^{xy}$) and its covariance ($\mathbf{C}_{\xi^{xy}}$).
+The full description of $\xi_\ell^{xy}$ and its covariance $\tens{C}_{\xi^{xy}}$, in terms of the theoretical model and the specific sky coverage, is given in~\cite{planck2013-p14}.
+Since the ACPS is a very fast estimator, in particular for the \nside = 64 resolution maps, it is also possible to determine these quantities from the coherent simulations described in Sect.~\ref{sec:data_sims}: we use 10\,000 out of the 11\,000 performed simulations to estimate both the expected signal ($\xi_\ell^{xy}$) and its covariance ($\tens{C}_{\xi^{xy}}$).
 This is the approach followed in the past \Planck\ release, and it is also the one adopted in this work.